Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter3.md

 "Aren't they also close in age?
 She's 8 years older than me."

 "Ah, then must be the same.
-Kiriko nee-san is 23."
+Kiriko-neesan is 23."

 She also purchased my cellphone and pays for the bills, after all.